Felicious/odoo-vale-linter/test/test_abbr.rst

 Every time an order for products with the :abbr:`LIFO (Last In, First Out)` method is placed, a transfer is created for the lot/serial number that has most recently entered the stock (the **last** lot/serial number that entered the warehouse's inventory).

+On the 12 meows of Christmas, my true love gave to me.

+:guilabel:`this or that`
+:guilabel:`This Or that`